getdave/responsive-navigation-block/readme.md

 -   Add the "Mobile Navigation" block - style and configure the menu for "mobile" as required.
 -   View the front of your website and resize your browser to see the navigations swap out at the appropriate breakpoint/screensize.

+Alternatively you can transform the default Navigation block to either `Mobile` or `Desktop` variations via the block's interface.

 ### Support

 Please see FAQs.
 If you still have an issue please: